Skip to main content

 In our fourth blog of the series, we take a look at a life-changing initiative designed to enhance the wellbeing through creativity of children with lifelong health conditions in Tipperary, Clare and Limerick.
 We also feature an ambitious and exciting music-centred initiative which aspires to enrich the lives, health and wellbeing of vulnerable community members living in Dublin.

-In 2023, Helium Arts worked in partnership with Limerick County Council to deliver a pilot of this arts project with teens.
+In 2023, Helium Arts worked in partnership with Limerick City and County Council to deliver a pilot of this arts project with teens.
 This fund will now enable an extension of this initiative in 2024 and 2025 to support children aged 8 – 16 across the Mid-West region with chronic lifelong physical health conditions through their participation in creative activities.

 The Creative Ireland and Healthy Ireland departments within Tipperary, Limerick and Clare County Councils, along with staff from the HSE, are partnering with Helium Arts to provide the programme.